Reporters

 Theodore Ball

 Theodore Ball joined the Nebraska Public Media News team in June 2025.
-Theodore is a senior at the University of Nebraska-Lincoln, majoring In journalism and sports media with a minor in history.
+Theodore will graduate this spring from the University of Nebraska-Lincoln, majoring In journalism and minoring in history.
 Outside of journalism he enjoys playing guitar and collecting vinyl records.

 Aaron Bonderson